AkSino/NLP/TD5Bis/README.md

 ## Running:

 You have to just ask your question and it is going to look for the best answer in dataset.
 If it doesnt find a correct answer, it responds: "Sorry i dont understand the question"
-If you dont have an idea of question, you can typa "q" or "question" to ask a standard question and you can type "e" or "exit" to end the discussion.
+If you dont have an idea of question, you can type "q" or "question" to ask a standard question.
+You can type "e" or "exit" to end the discussion.

 # Second mode: Question/Answering system with DIALOGFLOW: